 Other medications that have been reported in association with lichenoid drug eruptions include:

 If a lichenoid eruption has developed to a drug, then it is quite possible for the same reaction to appear more quickly after exposure to another medication in the same family.
 Examples reported have included the proton pump inhibitors (for dyspepsia) and the HMGCoA reductase inhibitors (for high cholesterol).

 Lichenoid drug eruptions can look much the same as idiopathic lichen planus although there can be features that may help to distinguish them, which may include:

 The diagnosis may be suspected from the unusual clinical features and a skin biopsy then taken.
-The features seen by the pathologist may be difficult to distinguish from idiopathic lichen planus, but the diagnosis of lichenoid drug eruptions may be suggested by the types and distribution of inflammatory cells as well as other changes.
+The pathological features of a lichenoid drug eruption may be difficult to distinguish from idiopathic lichen planus, but the diagnosis of lichenoid drug eruptions may be suggested by the types and distribution of inflammatory cells as well as other changes.

 A detailed history of medications taken in the preceding year, including those taken only briefly (or even just once), may help to identify the culprit.

 Sometimes patch testing with the drug may confirm the identification, but false negatives are common.

 A ‘challenge test’ involves deliberately re-administering the drug to the patient expecting the eruption to reappear, but more rapidly.
 Sometimes this happens unintentionally when another member of the same class of drugs is given to treat the original medical problem or the same drug is given for a different problem.

 Ceasing the suspected medication with resolution of the rash is usually taken as confirmation of the diagnosis and drug trigger.